gregness/gregness.github.io/_posts/2025-01-26-why-i-made-this-website.md

 And voilà!
 What you see before your eyes is the fruit of that endeavor.

-Oh, and the main reason I creatd this blog?
-I was bored. 🐸
+Oh, and the main reason I created this blog?
+I was bored.

+Plus, I want to improve my writing.
+I want to hone my articulation by putting thoughts & insights in writing.